jacobjinkelly/slurm/README.md

 This will symlink scripts for running jobs and copy over example sweep configurations.

 ### Configuring Sweeps
-From the new repo, sweeps can be configured by creating a json file.
+From the new repository, sweeps can be configured by creating a json file.
 See `example.json` for an example.

 Each key in the json file corresponds to a command line argument.